 How does the new Search function work?
 Go to the course Home Page (click "Home" at the top left of any course page).
 Scroll down to find the Search box and enter a word to search for.
 Note that the search is currently limited to the Prepare material, and looks for a limited range of key words in headings and text.
 We are hoping to extend the range of search criteria as time permits.

 Where has Extend gone?
 The Extend material is intended for further study and has not been included in the new version.
 It can still be accessed in the old course website (accessed from the Methodist eLearning page).
 It will become part of the Continuing Development library when this becomes available in the future.

 Where can I find guidance on my Portfolio items?
 The Guide to Portfolios is the primary source for information about portfolios.
 The Cover Sheets also contain useful pointers on assessment criteria.
 The Course Handbook has now gone as it no longer reflected the course as it now is.

 Worship: Leading & Preaching is the authorised training course for Worship Leaders and Local Preachers in the Methodist Church.
 It is designed to equip us for mission and ministry in a changing world, and to embrace new ways of being a church, new technologies and innovative ways of learning.

-We aim to enable people from all backgrounds to develop the understanding and the skills they need to lead worship and communicate the Word of God in ways that are relevant and appropriate.
-We want our worship leaders and local preachers to proclaim the love of God in Christ Jesus with confidence inspired by the Holy Spirit.
+We aim to enable people from all backgrounds to develop the understanding and the skills they need to lead worship and speak of God in ways that are relevant and appropriate.
+Our calling as worship leaders and local preachers is to proclaim the love of God in Christ Jesus in the power of the Holy Spirit.

 Enrolment for students, tutors and mentors